CQCL/tket2/DEVELOPMENT.md

 The wheel building process and publication to PyPI is handled by the CI.
 Just create a [github release](https://github.com/CQCL/tket2/releases/new) from the **unmerged** branch.
 The release tag should follow the format used in the previous releases, e.g. `tket-py-v0.1.1`.

+## 🎫 TKET, pytket, and TKET2

+For historical reasons, the repository hosting this project is called `tket2`.

+`pytket` / `tket1` was the first version of the tket library, written in C++ and Python.
+`TKET2` was the grounds-up rewrite of the compiler, based on the HUGR IR and aimed at optimising quantum programs with complex classical control flow, type generics, etc.

+For simplicity, the `tket2` libraries were renamed to `tket`.
+Throughout the project we refer to the new codebase as _tket_, while the old codebase is referred to as _pytket_, _legacy tket_, or _tket1_ depending on the context.

+Some instances of the `tket2` have been left in the codebase to avoid breaking the API, but these may be removed in the future.